Funding AI for Good: A Call for Meaningful Engagement: Findings

 Similarly, in an official announcement of Microsoft's AI for Humanitarian Action program (\id{A14}), AI was depicted as a \textit{``game changer, helping save more lives, alleviate suffering and restore human dignity by changing the way frontline relief organizations anticipate, predict and better target response efforts''} in humanitarian crises, as \textit{``[frontline relief organizations'] work by definition is often reactive and difficult to scale.''} In this depiction, AI played a transformative role in helping relief organizations \textit{``anticipate, predict and better target''} efforts.
 However, this depiction omitted what specific challenges relief organizations faced, and which AI could (or could not) address.

-\textbf{Promoting urgent dissemination of AI to resource-constrained contexts.} Several AI4SG funding programs were designed to diffuse the benefits of AI technologies to developing countries and the nonprofit sectors from Western countries and the private technology sector.
-This diffusion of AI was seen to be ``urgent,'' so that under-resourced communities in developing countries or the nonprofit sectors could keep up with the rapid development of AI.
+\textbf{Promoting urgent dissemination of AI to resource constrained contexts.} Several AI4SG funding programs were designed to diffuse the benefits of AI technologies to developing countries from Western countries, and to the nonprofit sector from the private technology sector.
+This diffusion of AI was seen as ``urgent,'' so that under-resourced communities in developing countries or the nonprofit sector could keep up with the rapid development of AI.
 Some funding programs from international development agencies in Western countries, such as the AI for Development Africa program funded by IDRC (Canada) and SIDA (Sweden), emphasized the importance of ensuring \textit{``developing countries are not left behind in the AI revolution''} (\id{A9}).
 Some funding programs offered by private tech companies and philanthropic foundations similarly extend this narrative to the nonprofit sectors: \textit{``While private-sector businesses have been building and deploying artificial intelligence for years, most organizations in the nonprofit, civic, and public sectors have yet to robustly apply these techniques towards the complex challenges they address''} (\id{A6}).
 As Patrick J. McGovern Foundation's grant announcement (\id{A1}) stated, enabling nonprofits to use AI and data \textit{``have never been more urgent.''} In these funding documents, the rhetoric of AI4SG led with the assumption that AI's benefits could be directly transferred to non-Western countries and the nonprofit sectors.